Essential for a good tomato sauce, roma tomatoes are meaty and full of flavor. Get everything you need to know in this quick guide.

 One medium tomato provides:

 As with other tomatoes, they’re a good source of vitamin C, potassium, vitamin K, and folate.

 Additionally, tomatoes are one of the best sources of lycopene — an antioxidant shown to help protect against certain types of cancer and protect our skin from sun damage.

-Keep roma tomatoes out at room temperature and away from direct sunlight and use within a few days.
+Store them at room temperature and away from direct sunlight.
+For best flavor, you’ll want to use them within a few days.

-If you must refrigerate them, make sure to let your roma tomatoes come to room temperature before slicing and adding to sauce for the best flavor.
+If you have to refrigerate them, make sure to let your roma tomatoes come to room temperature before using them in cooking for the best flavor.

-The flavor of roma tomatoes intensifies with cooking, so they’re best used in hot dishes rather than added to salads or sandwiches.
+The flavor of romas intensifies with cooking, so they’re best used in hot dishes rather than added to salads or sandwiches.

-As mentioned above, the classic use of roma tomatoes is in tomato-based sauces.
-However, due to their low water content, they’re also a great option for adding to omelets and egg scrambles.
+As mentioned above, the classic use of these tomatoes is in tomato-based sauces.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.